 Your credit score — good or bad — is an important figure, but it’s not the only aspect of your credit report that matters.
 Beyond that, your credit report provides a window into your financial status, through which lenders can look for information on who you are, how many accounts you have open or closed, and more.
 This information allows them to make a decision about whether you qualify for a loan or line of credit.

 When you check your credit report, you’ll see a lot of different sections that outline items like your personal information, your credit accounts, and more.
 Here’s a quick breakdown of each of those sections and the kinds of information they provide:

-- Public Records: Your public records can include tax liens, civil judgements against you, bankruptcies, and foreclosures.
+Public Records: Your public records can include tax liens, civil judgments against you, bankruptcies, and foreclosures.

 How to Get Your Credit Report